CIBC-Internal/python/Doc/library/optparse.rst

 problems with the option or its argument(s).  :mod:`optparse` catches this and terminates the program, printing the error message you supply to stderr.
 Your message should be clear, concise, accurate, and mention the option at fault.
-Otherwise, the user will have a hard time figuring out what he did wrong.
+Otherwise, the user will have a hard time figuring out what they did wrong.

 .. _optparse-callback-example-1: